A Layered Protocol Architecture for the Internet of Agents: Implementation and Challenges

 \subsection{Implementation Strategy}

-A pragmatic path forward involves: \begin{enumerate} \item \textbf{Extend A2A with L9 Capabilities:} A2A's extension mechanism could incorporate SNL handshake messages (SNL-HELLO, SNL-SELECT, SNL-LOCK) as a standardized extension, enabling semantic negotiation while maintaining backward compatibility. \item \textbf{Integrate SLIM for L8 Interaction Patterns:} SLIM's publish-subscribe and streaming RPC provide the missing interaction patterns for L8.
-Agents using A2A for transactional operations could leverage SLIM for coordinative patterns. \item \textbf{Prototype L9 SNL:} Develop reference implementations of the Semantic Negotiation Layer as libraries that work with existing protocols, demonstrating semantic validation, context negotiation, and integration with LLM-based agents. \item \textbf{Establish Schema Authority Pilot:} Create a pilot SA for a specific domain (e.g., travel, supply chain) to demonstrate context signing, distribution, and versioning. \end{enumerate}
+A pragmatic path forward involves: \begin{enumerate} \item \textbf{Extend A2A with L9 Capabilities:} A2A's extension mechanism could incorporate SL handshake messages (SL-HELLO, SL-SELECT, SL-LOCK) as a standardized extension, enabling semantic negotiation and **coordination** while maintaining backward compatibility. \item \textbf{Integrate SLIM for L8 Interaction Patterns:} SLIM's publish-subscribe and streaming RPC provide the missing interaction patterns for L8.
+Agents using A2A for transactional operations could leverage SLIM for coordinative patterns. \item \textbf{Prototype L9 SL:} Develop reference implementations of the Agent Semantic Layer as libraries that work with existing protocols, demonstrating semantic validation, context negotiation, \textbf{and state consensus} integration with LLM-based agents. \item \textbf{Establish Schema Authority Pilot:} Create a pilot SA for a specific domain (e.g., travel, supply chain) to demonstrate context signing, distribution, and versioning. \end{enumerate}